billy1380/cv/williamshakour.md

 - Expert in developing web and Windows applications in C# and .NET framework (1.0 - 3.5).
 I also have MCPs in coding using C# and developing web applications.
 - Proficient in SQL through use of different versions of MySQL as well as some experience with SQL server 2005.
 - Expert programming in C and C++ with windows programming including some knowledge of graphics written in OpenGL.
-- Knowledge of other languages includes php (expert), javascript (proficient), HTML (proficient), python (basic knowlendge) and XML (including WSDL, SOAP etc.) obtained through work on various web projects.
+- Knowledge of other languages includes php (expert), javascript (proficient), HTML (proficient), python (basic knowledge) and XML (including WSDL, SOAP etc.) obtained through work on various web projects.
 - Extensively used SVN and more recently Git for source control.
-- Extensive experience working in an Agile development environment.
+- Extensive experience working in an Agile development environment using both [Trello](https://www.trello.com) and [Jira](https://www.atlassian.com/software/jira).

 I have worked with PHP on a LAMP stack for a long time but these days my preferred setup of choice is the lovely no config App Engine environment.